kyma-project/website/content/blog-posts/2022-10-20-release-notes-2.8/index.md

 Nothing here.
 OPTL changes mentioned already in the Observalibility section.
 Verification of advanced templating fetures is still pending and will most like be shifted to 2.9

+## Eventing

+The Eventing stack has been upgraded to NATS 2.9.0.